 - 2 hard boiled eggs (peeled and finely chopped)

 - 6 ounces sweet cornichons (finely chopped)

 - 1/2 tablespoon lemon juice

 - 1/2 teaspoon karashi hot mustard

-- Put all the ingredients and a bowl and stir well.
+- For both tartar sauces, put all the ingredients and a bowl and stir well.

 Both of these sauces will keep in the fridge, stored in an airtight jar or other container, for up to 1 week.

 - Serving Size: 2 tablespoons – American Tartar Sauce